chrisandoryan/chrisandoryan.github.io/writeups/What Is The Deadly Bug Here_.md

 ---
-title: What Is The Deadly Bug Here?
+title: What Is The Deadly Bug Here? - [Web, 50pts]
 layout: post
 competition: hilltopctf2020
 ---